jadenmubaira-oss/lm-shogunate/README.md

 - `app.py` — Streamlit front-end and theme injection.
 - `council.py` — Orchestration of personas and database functions.
 - `requirements.txt` — Python dependencies (note: `tiktoken` removed for Build portability).
+ - `app.py` — Streamlit front-end and theme injection.
+ - `council.py` — Orchestration of personas and database functions.
+NOTE: Opus (your Azure Opus deployment) is configured as the primary Architect and primary Coder for the highest-quality planning and code generation.
+ - `requirements.txt` — Python dependencies (note: `tiktoken` removed for Build portability).

 Quickstart (local)
 ------------------